kentjhall/cashweb/README.md

 **NOTE:** *make install* may require sudo privileges<br/>
 This will build the libraries + executables and install to your system.

-If you want to clean up compiled files and start from scratch:

-    make distclean

 To uninstall at any time:

     make uninstall

+To clean up compiled files and start from scratch:

+    make distclean

 ## Usage